 Provide and maintain the HMIS website.

-Comply with federal HMIS Standardsincluding anticipated changes to the HMIS Standards and all other applicable laws.
+Comply with federal HMIS Standards, including anticipated changes to the HMIS Standards, and all other applicable laws.

 Apply as the project applicant for all HUD CoC Program HMIS Projects within the CoCs.

 Serve as the liaison with HUD regarding HUD HMIS grants.